tamastotok/amoba/manual_test.md

 - [✔] If one player leaves:
   - [✔] The other gets “Opponent left the game” message / popup.
 - [✔] “Leave” returns both players to main menu safely.
-- [?]
-No ghost sockets remain on server (check console).
+- [✔] No ghost sockets remain on server (check console).
-- [✖] Chat section:
+- [✔] Chat section:
-  - [?]
-Player names are shown or "Player X, Player O
+  - [✔] Player names are shown or "Player X, Player O
-  - [✖] Messages can be sent in real time.
+  - [✔] Messages can be sent in real time.
+- [✔] Board stays the same after reloading the page
+- [✖] Chat stays the same after reloading the page

 ---